 All new members must have the skills outlined in Paddle Canada Introduction to Kayaking Skills, PLUS the ability to self-rescue.
-You can either take our Introductory Kayaking lesson, or if you already have the required skills and experience you can attend a checkout.
-Learn more here.
+You can either take our Introductory Kayaking lesson, or if you already have the required skills and experience you can attend a kayak checkout.

-Restrictions - all restrictions are in place to safeguard club members and equipment
+All restrictions are in place to safeguard club members and equipment.

 Members using boats for scheduled club events (clinics, lessons, racing) have priority access, so please check the event schedule to avoid possible disappointment.
 It is a big problem for members who have paid for lessons and arrive to find insufficient boats for their use.